How to plan travel during COVID-19?

 Check the risk status

-Elderly people or those with underlying health conditions are under greater risk due to decreased immunity.
+Elderly people or those with underlying health conditions are at greater risk due to decreased immunity.
 Such people should avoid traveling at any cost.
 Check with your doctor, have a health check-up (if required), and then plan your trip.

 Decide on the mode of transport

 Places like airports, planes, stations, trains, restrooms are places where you can pick the dreaded virus – from people and surfaces.
 So, it is advisable to go on short-distance road trips where you can restrict your exposure to the minimum.
 Be prepared for long waiting times, repetitive check-ups, and limited options.
 If you are taking a flight or train, you have to take all the necessary safeguards.
 All the coronavirus staples should be easily accessible during your journey.
 Carry your sanitizer, disinfectant, tissues, masks, shields, gloves, and even PPE kit and use them diligently.
 Sanitize all the surfaces and seats before touching/using them.
 Carry your own food and don’t eat it on flights/trains.
 Take your own precautions and don’t rely on anyone else.
-If you have the option, travel business class or with airlines which are keeping middle seats vacant.
+If you have the option, travel business class or with airlines that are keeping middle seats vacant.

 Choose the accommodations wisely